my simple system for creating powerful daily plans

 But what's wrong with a standard to-do list?
 Well, it doesn't work for me.
 I don't just use to-do list for academic or work-related things- I use it for everything.
-I have four main areas of my life which require careful planning to balance:

 So, I decided to overhaul my simple bullet journal and create something new.
 Here’s what my prior spreads looked like during August:

 This sort of spread is fine for a small number of daily tasks, just not for a larger number.

 It then evolved into this because I needed a full page for each day upon starting university.
 However, I soon ran into problems due to the lack of any sort of hierarchy.
 Most days, I would work through them in the order they were written.
 Important things started to get missed.

 Bullet journals are an excellent system for a few reasons: